 3. CHECK FIRE HYDRANTS Ensuring fire hydrants are 250 feet or less from primary buildings and connected to reliable water sources is crucial.
-If a fire does strike, emergency response crews must be able to use hydrants to suppress the fire, which means there always needs to be a clear access path.
+If a fire does strike, emergency response crews must be able to use hydrants to suppress the fire.